grimme-lab/qc2-teaching/doc/programming.rst

    3. The lower bound is fixed to one, make it adjustable by user input.
       Compare the results again with your previous programs.

-Now, if we want to sum only even numbers in our cummulative sum, we could try to add a condition in our loop:
+Now, if we want to sum only even numbers in our cumulative sum, we could try to add a condition in our loop:

 .. code-block:: fortran
    :caption: sum.f90
    :linenos:

-   program cummulative_sum
+   program cumulative_sum
      implicit none
      intrinsic :: modulo
      integer :: i, n
      integer :: number
      ! initialize
      number = 0
-     read(*,*) n
+     read(*, *) n
      do i = 1, n
        if (modulo(i, 2) == 1) cycle
        number = number + i
      end do
-     write(*,*) "Sum is", number
+     write(*, *) "Sum is", number
-   end program cummulative_sum
+   end program cumulative_sum

 The ``cycle`` instruction breaks out of the *current* iteration, but not out of the complete loop like ``exit``.
 Here we use it together with the intrinsic